micharbet/CLE/doc/HOWTO.md

 ### Use following commands to initiate CLE sessions:

 - `ssg [ssh-options] [account@]remote.host`
-This command is in fact 'ssh' wrapper that packs whole CLE - copies rc file to remote host and runs bash session with the transferred environment.
+This command is in fact 'ssh' wrapper that packs whole CLE - creates copy of rc file on remote host and runs bash session with the transferred environment.
-New folder is created on remote systems ($CLE_RD) where the rc itself (renamed to rc-$CLE_WS) and local configuration are stored.
-This folder is by default created in home directory but there might be a case where a user has no home.
+New folder ($CLE_RD) is created on remote system with resource file renamed to to 'rc-$CLE_WS' plus local configuration.
+This folder is by default created in home directory however there might be a case where the user has no home.
 If so, the $CLE_RD is created in /tmp.
 By default the $CLE_RD is following: .cle-$CLE_USER